 The Alcohol and Drug Counselor 1 must have the ability to quickly assess and respond to concerns related to interpersonal and environmental safety as well as client care.
 While performing the essential duties of this position, the employee is regularly required to use office automation including computer and phone system that requires fine manipulation, grasping, typing and reaching.
 The employee may be required to sit or stand for several hours at a time, depending on environment and need.
 This position may occasionally be required to lift up to twenty (20) pounds, and to kneel, reach, bend or squat while in the office or in the community.
 The employee should possess a valid driver’s license for vehicle travel between business offices in order to attend required meetings and/or trainings.
 Additionally this employee must be approved to provide transportation for clients using agency vehicles.

 Work is performed in various settings, including clinic office environment, community settings and other agency stakeholder facilities.
 The office environment is typically with moderate stimuli and may often result in exposure to increased sensory experiences.
 Community settings, such as residence, police precincts, respite facilities, hospitals and other public spaces may pose additional risks or discomforts which require safety precautions.

-This position works under the supervisory leadership of a Clinical Supervisor or Program Supervisor.
+This position works under the supervisory leadership of a Clinical Supervisor.
 The designated supervision emphasizes independence of method and process while indicating accountability for results.
 Leadership will include triage with staff, guidance and support of clients while demonstrating initiative and responding to concerns within the framework of the Sanctuary Model.